This PNT adjoins the southern portion of Crimson Lake Provincial Park and is just northwest of Rocky Mountain House.

 Other Information

-Within close proximity to each other are three natural areas: Rocky Mountain House PNT, Crimson Lake Provincial Park, and Mill Island Natural Area.
-Mill Island is to the north and does not adjoin the other two.
-The provincial park and this PNT adjoin in one spot. is composed of two parcels of land separated by Highway 11 with intervening Crown land [1].
+Within close proximity to each other are three provincial protected areas: Rocky Mountain House PNT, Crimson Lake Provincial Park, and Mill Island Natural Area.
+Mill Island is farthest north and does not adjoin the other two.
+The provincial park and this PNT adjoin in one spot.
+The PNT itself is composed of two parcels of land separated by Highway 11 with intervening Crown land [1].

-North West Company trading post was built on the north bank of the North Saskatchewan river above the mouth of the Clearwater river [2].
-The post was intended to increase the trade opportunities with competing First Nation communities who otherwise were hostile to each other.
+North West Company trading post was built on the north bank of the North Saskatchewan River above the mouth of the Clearwater River [2].
+The post was intended to increase trade opportunities with competing First Nation communities who otherwise were hostile to each other.
 The post opened and closed a number of times before finally closing in 1875.
-The village benefited from the Canadian Northern Railway arriving in 1912.
-Farming and resource extractions were primary industries with tourism increasing in importance [3].
+The village of Rocky Mountain House benefited from the Canadian Northern Railway’s arrival in 1912.
+Farming and resource extraction were primary industries with tourism increasing in importance [3].

 Site Statistics